Cahill Gordon & Reindel LLP

 Brad is active in charitable and civic organizations.
 He currently serves on the board of directors of the Congressional Coalition on Adoption Institute (a non-profit organization that works to raise awareness about the needs of children without families and to remove policy barriers that hinder children from knowing the love and support a family provides), the National Sporting Arts Library and Museum (an organization dedicated to preserving, promoting, and sharing the literature, art, and culture of equestrian, angling, and field sports), and the Arlington Soccer Association (an organization that provides quality soccer programs and experiences for people of all abilities, backgrounds and financial means in Arlington and surrounding communities).
 For over a decade, Brad served as a “Big Brother” with Big Brothers Big Sisters.
 Brad regularly participates in pro bono representations and is active in Cahill’s Veterans’ New Business Initiative, through which he and many other Cahill attorneys provide pro bono representation and advice to military veterans who are in the early stages of starting small businesses.

 Brad earned his LL.M. (with distinction) in Securities and Financial Regulation from Georgetown University Law Center, where he finished with an unprecedented perfect grade-point average and seven book awards.
 He received Georgetown's Thomas Bradbury Chetwood, S.J.
 Prize for having the best academic record in his class.
 He earned his J.D. (with high honors, Order of the Coif, Intramural Best Trial Advocate), M.B.A. (dual concentrations in both Finance and Management), and B.S. (with highest honors, the Outstanding Male Graduate, Beta Gamma Sigma, undergraduate honors program) from the University of Florida.
 He was admitted into the University of Florida Hall of Fame, received numerous academic and leadership awards, and finished at the top of the class in each academic degree while matriculating early.
-In addition, he studied at Oxford University for a semester during law school; he earned a certificate in Executive Leadership from Cornell University; and he took an executive education course in negotiations at Harvard Business School.
+In addition, he studied at Oxford University for a semester during law school; he earned a certificate in Executive Leadership from Cornell University; and he has taken executive education courses in negotiations and leadership at Harvard Business School.